GlueOps/glueops-dev/docs/deploy-applications/hello-world.md

 ## Let's deploy your app!

 :::info
-Below is an example of the structure we will be adding to your deployment configurations repository.
-The exact location of this repository will be provided to your by a Platform Administrator.
+Below is an example of the structure we will be adding to your "deployment configurations" repository.
+The exact name and location of this repository will be provided to your by a Platform Administrator.

 ```
 ├── apps